 Karl Marx – The Original Socialist

-In the first part of our series on the Top 5 Revolutionary Authors of Modern Era, we discussed the life and works of one of India’s most influential personalities – Ahmed Raza Khan Bareilwi.
+In the first part of our series on the Top 5 Revolutionary Authors of the Modern Era, we discussed the life and works of one of India’s most influential personalities – Ahmed Raza Khan Bareilwi.
 In the second part, we will discuss one of the most influential politicians of the modern era, the pioneer of communist ideology – Karl Marx.
 For everyone who knows even a wee bit about politics, it is almost certain that they know Karl Marx, the German Philosopher who changed the course of global politics.

 Ideological Influence of Karl Marx

 The Communist Party, the political ideologue of Marxism, has a presence directly and indirectly in all major countries.
 India (CPI, CPI M, CPI M-L), USA (CPUSA, SDUSA, SPUSA), Turkey (CLPT, CLPT-L, CMT, CPK, CPT M-L), France (FCP), the UK (CPB M-L, CPGB M-L), Russia (CPRF), China (CCP) – all have active political parties influenced directly by a certain form of the Marxist theory of socialism.
-In fact, one of the two greatest superpowers of the 20th century, the United States of Soviet Russia, the USSR, was ideologically affiliated to the Marxist-Leninist school of thought.
+In fact, one of the two greatest superpowers of the 20th century, the United States of Soviet Russia, the USSR, was ideologically affiliated with the Marxist-Leninist school of thought.

 Controversies Around Marxism

 Marxist philosophy has also inspired various militant movements and organizations around the world.
 One example of these violent groups is the Communist Party of India (Maoist), which is responsible for the deaths of thousands of Indian security personnel and political figures.
-The Naxal movement in the country is concerted by the Indian Maoists, who are, or at least claim to be hardcore Marxists.
+The Naxal movement in the country is concerted by the Indian Maoists, who are, or at least claim to be, hardcore Marxists.
 Likewise, the oppression of Uyghur Muslims in Xinjiang Province by China’s Communist Government has come under heavy criticism globally.

 For most of the latter half of the 20th century, the Communist guerrillas across Latin America were engaged in war with the establishment.
 This includes Cuba, Bolivia, Columbia, El Salvador, Chile, Mexico, Paraguay, and Peru.
 Due to the frequent clashes between the communists and the government military, hundreds of thousands of civilians lost their lives, while millions were rendered homeless, hungry, and unemployed.